Jennifer Tisdale

 Jennifer Kelly Tisdale (born September 18, 1981) is an American former actress.
-Her sister is Ashley French.

 Early life

-Tisdale was born Jennifer Kelly Tisdale on September 18, 1981 to Lisa Morris and contractor Michael Tisdale.
+Tisdale was born on September 18, 1981 to Lisa Morris and contractor Michael Tisdale.
 Her sister is singer and actress Ashley Tisdale.
 Her father is Christian, and her mother is Jewish; she, along with her sister, were raised with "a little bit of both" religions.
 At age 7, she performed at Asbury Park's Jewish Community Center in the Teen Center Players' production of Gypsy; Tisdale portrayed Baby Louise, the title character's pre-teen incarnation.

 A cheerleader in high school and college, Tisdale went to Cal State Northridge and graduated with a Screenwriting degree.

 Career

 Tisdale's acting credits include main characters in the movies The Hillside Strangler and Dark Ride.
 She played Chelsea in the movie Bring It On: In It to Win It and also recorded a track titled "Don't You Think I'm Hot", which can be heard in the film.
 She also had a role in the MTV series Undressed.
 Guest star roles include Clubhouse, Raising Dad, Boston Public and others.
 Tisdale also appeared in her sister Ashley Tisdale's "He Said, She Said" music video in various scenes.